qkniep/dotfiles/README.md

-# macOS / Arch Linux + Zsh + Vim
+# macOS / Arch Linux (i3) + Alacritty + Zsh + Vim

-These are the settings I use as my development setup under both macOS and Arch Linux.
+I use this as my development setup under both macOS and Arch Linux.
 Currently this repo is under heavy development, anything can change at any time!

 ![](screenshot1.png) | ![](screenshot2.png)